epam/edp-install/docs/user-guide/add-cd-pipeline.md

   i.
 Click the Add button to display it in the Stages menu.

 !!! info
        Perform the same steps as described above if there is a necessity to add one more stage.

   !![Continuous delivery menu](../assets/user-guide/cd-pipeline-stages-menu.png "Continuous delivery menu")

-9. Edit the stage by clicking its name and applying changes, and remove the added stage by clicking the recycle bin icon next to its name.
+9.Edit the stage by clicking its name and applying changes, and remove the added stage by clicking the recycle bin icon next to its name.

-10. Click the Create button to start the provisioning of the pipeline.
+10.Click the Create button to start the provisioning of the pipeline.
 After the CD pipeline is added, the new project with the stage name will be created in OpenShift.

 ## Check CD Pipeline Availability